makenew/jekyll-site/README.md

 $ npm run modernizr
 ```

-If Guard is running, then `modernizr.js` will be regeneraed
+If Guard is running, then `modernizr.js` will be regenerated
 automatically whenever `modernizr-config.json` changes.

 [Configure modernizr]: https://modernizr.com/download#setclasses